All-in-One X/Twitter Scraper

 Python:

-Search tweets by keywords, hashtags, and advanced operators with the Query Wizard.
+Search tweets by keywords, phrases, and advanced operators with the Query Wizard.
 Supports date ranges, engagement filters, media filters, and geo-targeting.

 Login cookies required.
 Provide